Gifted87/FX_Price_Alert/README.md

 # Alertify - Real-Time Price Alert Bot

-Alertify is a real-time price alert bot that allows users to set alerts for financial instruments (cryptocurrencies, forex pairs, etc.).
+Alertify is a real-time price alert bot that allows users to set alerts for financial instruments (cryptocurrencies, forex pairs, stocks etc.).
 It fetches real-time prices using the `yfinance` library and sends notifications via Telegram when the specified conditions are met.
 The application is built using Flask for the web interface and `yfinance` for price data.

 ---